kevinbaddata/string-id/README.md

 ## Advantages of using SIDs over string
 * SIDs take up smaller amount of memory compared to strings.
-* SID comparisons are compiled time, vastly improving performance time.
+* SID comparisons are compiled time constants, vastly improving performance time.
 * The SID macro can be applied on switch cases.